Get information about COVID-19 vaccinations, testing and visiting standards. Learn More.

 What is acute lymphoblastic leukemia (ALL)?

+Acute lymphoblastic leukemia (ALL) is a cancer that involves the white blood cells of the bone marrow.
+The condition develops in the bone marrow where blood cells are produced.
+The bone marrow produces three kinds of blood cells: red blood cells, white blood cells and platelets.
+The malignant cell in ALL is a lymphocyte, which is a type of white blood cell.
 In ALL, the lymphocytes somehow escape the normal controls that direct the way they mature.
 Instead of aging in a way that allows them to do their part in helping to fight infection, they remain young, continue to multiply and are not effective in fighting infection.
 These immature lymphocytes are called lymphoblasts, blasts or leukemic cells.
 There are many kinds of lymphocytes, including B cell and T cell lymphocytes.
 Leukemia can occur in any type of lymphocyte; the most common type of ALL is early or pre-B cell leukemia.
+Acute lymphoblastic leukemia is the most common leukemia diagnosed in children.
+Most children are diagnosed between the ages of two and eight, and it is more prevalent in boys than girls.
+The cause of ALL is not known, but it is not hereditary nor is it contagious.
+Nothing done or not done by the child, parent or family has caused the cancer in your child.
+Possible factors that are currently under study include the environment and genetics.

 What are symptoms of ALL?

+As the leukemic blast cells accumulate in the bone marrow, they begin to crowd out the normal cells that develop there.
+Eventually, they occupy so much of the space that red blood cells, platelets, and normal white blood cells cannot be produced.
+When this happens, a child develops symptoms indicating that normal, mature blood cells are not being manufactured in adequate numbers.
 When red blood cells are crowded out, a child’s hemoglobin levels will drop.
 The child may look pale and feel tired and irritable.
 When platelets are low, the child may bruise more easily and have bleeding problems such as bleeding gums or nose bleeds.
 When normal, mature white blood cells are crowded out, no cells remain to fight bacteria, and infections may occur.
 The accumulation of blasts in the bone marrow can also cause increased pressure and result in bone pain.
+The leukemic cells can “spill out” from the bone marrow and travel anywhere in the body that blood goes.
+They can spread or travel to the lymph nodes, spleen and liver, which may cause these organs to become enlarged.
+Leukemia cells can also spread into the spinal fluid that surrounds the spinal cord and brain.

 How is ALL diagnosed?

+A doctor takes a history of your child’s symptoms, performs a physical examination, and completes a microscopic examination of your child’s blood cells, bone marrow cells, and spinal fluid.
 Because leukemia starts in the bone marrow, patients undergo a bone marrow aspiration/biopsy to confirm the diagnosis.
 During this procedure, the physician inserts a needle into the hipbone and removes some marrow cells to test under the microscope.
 A lumbar puncture (LP) or spinal tap is when a needle is inserted into the spinal canal and spinal fluid is removed and tested for leukemia cells.
 These tests are often done under sedation or general anesthesia.

 How is ALL treated?

-About treatment for acute lymphoblastic leukemia at Children’s
+About treatment for acute lymphoblastic leukemia at Children’s Minnesota

-Children’s cancer and blood disorders program consistently achieves treatment results ranking it as one of the top ten programs in the U.S. Children’s treats the majority of children with cancer and blood disorders in Minnesota and provides patients with access to a variety of clinical trials of ground-breaking new treatments.
+Children’s Minnesota cancer and blood disorders program consistently achieves treatment results ranking it as one of the top ten programs in the U.S. Children’s Minnesota treats the majority of children with cancer and blood disorders in Minnesota and provides patients with access to a variety of clinical trials of ground-breaking new treatments.
 Through our renowned leukemia/lymphoma program, patients experience unparalleled family support, a nationally renowned pain management team, and compassionate, coordinated care.

 Contact Us

-If you are a family member looking for a Children’s hematologist or oncologist or wanting to schedule an appointment, please call our clinic at Children’s – Minneapolis at 612-813-5940.
+If you are a family member looking for a Children’s Minnesota hematologist or oncologist or wanting to schedule an appointment, please call our clinic at Children’s Minnesota – Minneapolis at 612-813-5940.
+If you are a health professional looking for consultation or referral information, please call Children’s Minnesota Physician Access at 1-866-755-2121 (toll-free) and ask for the on-call hematologist/oncologist.